 - Monitor the status of patches – the best way to do this in an efficient manner is to choose an automated software solution.

-- Establish a disaster recovery plan.
-It’s important to have a recovery plan in case something goes wrong – data backup is an element that should not be missing.
+- Establish a recovery plan.
+It’s important to have a recovery plan in case something goes wrong – data backup and rollback ability should not be missing.

-- it should include testing features and efficient deployment;
+- it should include testing features and efficient automated deployment;

 - it should provide reports regarding the patches that are missing, downloaded, tested, and installed;